globusonline/provision/doc/developer.rst

 is currently meant to be used locally (i.e., not accessible through a network via a remote call interface like REST, SOAP, etc.) and by a single user (i.e., there is no notion of different users owning different instances).
-Future versions of Globus Provision may run as a daemon with remotely-accessible API that supports multiple users.
+Future versions of Globus Provision may run as a daemon with a remotely-accessible API that supports multiple users.